-Snobelen Farms Ltd. is an independent, family owned company that was founded in 1971, specializing in commercial grains and pedigreed seed for markets across Canada and Internationally, and the production, processing and sales of food grade soybeans.
+Snobelen Farms Ltd. is an independent, family-owned company that was founded in 1971.
+We specialize in commercial grain, pedigree seed, and the production, processing and sales of food grade soybeans for global markets.
 We take pride in combining years of experience with attentive customer service to complement the premium quality of our agricultural products.
 With eight locations we are able to serve the needs of growers across Ontario.